AbsoluteRivers/TextBasedFightingGame/devlog.md

 - Added scripts for events on button press, emits visibility of chosen enemy on pop up window
 - Provided buttons on versus page as well as added background image
 - Edited styles of status for better visibility
+- Provided scripts for versus buttons, no interactability yet
+*Bug: There was a problem with using the buttons as the event on click was not activating*
+*Fix: Used const to a variable that will be changed within the event.
+The const was prohibiting any other function from triggering*
+*Error: There was a problem with the function damage_calculator.
+It is not reading the variables properly*
+*Fix: Made variables global so the function can interact with the variables properly and not return null*

+## Devlog Entry #3 (Week 3)

+### Progress:
+- Fixed the functionality of js script for damage calculation
+- Provided events for buttons on win window
+- Improved visuals for victory window on versus page
+- Polished versus page with adaptable stats
+- Provided audio for versus scene with interactable button for play/pause